 Many men who suffer from low testosterone are unaware of their condition, as well as the fact that there are treatment options like testosterone therapy.
-Men’s T-Clinic are experts at treating men in Texas with testosterone replacement therapies.
-Conveniently located in nine Texas locations — Dallas, Frisco, The Colony, Houston, Cypress, Pearland, Pasadena, Spring and Grapevine — this team understands what you’re going through and can help you feel better than you have in years.
+Men’s T-Clinic® are experts at treating men in Texas with testosterone replacement therapies.
+Conveniently located in ten Texas locations — Dallas, Frisco, North Frisco, The Colony, Houston, Cypress, Pearland, Pasadena, Spring and Grapevine — this team understands what you’re going through and can help you feel better than you have in years.
 Call or schedule an appointment online.

 Testosterone replacement therapy (TRT) is a treatment for men meant to supplement low testosterone levels that occur during aging or are the result of a health condition.
 TRT can be highly effective via injections that your doctor customizes for your individual needs.

 Testosterone injections help men achieve optimal benefits while minimizing side effects.
 Gels, creams, and pellets are also options for testosterone therapy.

 Hypogonadism is a chronic condition for most men.
 Some suffer short-term Low T resulting from infection or physical or emotional stress.
 Treating the infection heals the physical damage or alleviates the emotional stress, and proper testosterone levels return.
 Men who have been experiencing symptoms for months are considered chronic and need ongoing treatment.

 The symptoms return when you discontinue therapy.
 This is similar to diabetics needing insulin or patients who take medication for thyroid issues.